If you’d rather not have surgery, there may be other things you can do to relieve your symptoms.

 Maintain a healthy weight

 Being overweight puts increased pressure on your veins.
-If you’re overweight, you may not have visible varicose veins but you can still suffer from the tell-tale symptoms, like a burning sensation, itching, night cramps, leg swelling and restless legs.
-Losing weight won’t fix existing varicose veins, but can stop them from getting worse.
+If you’re overweight, you may not have visible varicose veins but you can still suffer from the tell-tale symptoms, like a burning sensation, itching and leg swelling.
+Losing weight won’t fix existing varicose veins but might help them from getting worse.

 Natural remedies and supplements

-Although a number of natural remedies and supplements are used for relieving varicose veins, there’s limited evidence for their effectiveness.
+Although several natural remedies and supplements are used to relieve varicose veins, there’s limited evidence for their effectiveness.

 Clinical studies of horse chestnut extracts have found that taking an active ingredient contained in the seeds, called aescin, reduces pain, itching and swelling due to varicose veins, at least in the short term.
 Its long-term effectiveness hasn't been established but it’s relatively safe and any adverse effects are usually mild and infrequent.

-Paroven® (oxerutins) is an over-the-counter bioflavonoid medication that relieves swollen, painful legs.
+Paroven® (oxerutins) is an over-the-counter bioflavonoid medication that can give some mild relief to swollen, painful legs.

 If you’re pregnant

 Pregnancy can make new varicose veins appear and aggravate any existing ones, although they’ll probably improve after you have your baby.
-Your doctor will probably advise against treating varicose veins while you’re pregnant, so conservative measures are your best options.
+Your doctor will probably advise against treating varicose veins while you’re pregnant, so conservative measures, such as wearing properly measured and fitted graduated compression stockings, are your best options.

 If you’re planning to have another baby, and you have varicose veins from your last pregnancy, it’s wise to get them treated before falling pregnant again.